Shooting on Location

 Georgia Aquarium Commercial Filming Guidelines

-OUR VISION: To be the world’s largest and most magical aquarium providing an entertaining, engaging and educational experience inspiring stewardship in conservation, research and the appreciation for the animal world.
+OUR VISION: To be the world’s most magical aquarium providing an entertaining, engaging and educational experience inspiring stewardship in conservation, research and the appreciation for the animal world.

 The following are guidelines to commercial crews who wish to use Georgia Aquarium as a venue or use of animals and staff to film all or part of feature films, documentaries, television advertisements, television series, music videos, photo shoots, print advertisements, etc.